rubypinkromance/rubypinkromance.com/src/shorts/ms-sandstroms-assistant/5-coat-check-room.md

 “What?”
 Liz looked down to see I was already hard again and laughed.
 “Oh!
 Well, unfortunately, we just lost our coat check girl.
 But if you sit here patiently like a good boy, I promise I’ll reward you later.”

-“Yes, mistress,” I replied, teasingly, as I sat back down in the chair, my cock twitching eagerly.
+“Yes, mistress,” I replied teasingly as I sat back down in the chair, my cock twitching eagerly.

 Liz bit her lip and went back to the counter.